shashankprasanna/gluonts-workshop/content/setup/download_workshop.md

 git clone https://github.com/aws-samples/amazon-sagemaker-time-series-prediction-using-gluonts
 ```

 * Confirm that you're able to see the contents.
-Should see 3 parts

 ```
 ls amazon-sagemaker-time-series-prediction-using-gluonts/notebooks
 ```